JosephineOG/LTU-Reboot-Digital-Coding/CPD/CPD.md

 I followed along with the instructor and practiced again myself in my own time.

-I found this lesson challenging as my little boy was unwell during the lesson so I found it hard juggling my learning and family commitments.
-I realise I have to be willing to accept help from others with my son while studying.
-I also found practicing on free code camp and mimo app really helped me understand this lesson more.
+ I found practicing on free code camp and mimo app really helped me understand this lesson more.
+29/09/2021

+This lesson I learnt about flexbox and continued working on my google clone page adding styles for the header and ordered lists using flexbox.

+I found flexbox challenging but will continue to practice on free code camp, mimi, flexbox froggy and flexbox defense.